climaxmba/readme-blog/README.md

 To read a blog, click the **Blogs** link on the navbar and click on the blog you want to read.
 You will see a feedback form at the bottom of the page, you are welcomed to leave your taughts by filling this form.

 ### Working with wishlist
 Each blog item has a star icon, it allows you to add and remove the blog from wishlist.
+You can also find a button for this at the top of each blog page.
+To view blogs in your wishlist, click the Wishlist button with the *Star* icon.

 ## 🙏 Acknowledgement